dotnet/orleans/src/Documentation/Deployment-and-Operations/Configuration-Guide/Typical-Configurations.md

 ## Reliable Production Deployment Using SQL Server
 For a reliable production deployment using SQL server, a SQL server connection string needs to be supplied.

-Silo configuration via code is as follows, and includes registering a SQL server storage provider and logging configuration.
+Silo configuration via code is as follows, and includes logging configuration.

 ``` c#
 var connectionString = @"Data Source=MSSQLDBServer;Initial Catalog=Orleans;Integrated Security=True;